Motion Design

 Accessibility is scale

-The vestibular system is the inner ear balance system.
-When visual motion contradicts what it expects, the brain receives conflicting signals.
-The result is nausea, dizziness and headaches.
-Real symptoms, triggered by screen animation.
+The vestibular system is your inner ear balance system.
+When the motion your eyes see clashes with what it expects, the brain gets mixed signals.
+That brings on nausea, dizziness, and headaches.
+Real symptoms, set off by animation on a screen.

-Reduced motion is not the absence of motion.
-Color transitions, opacity changes, typography changes and icon swaps are all still fair game.
-What you cut is staggered timing, parallax, large scale transforms and bouncy springs.
+Reduced motion still leaves you plenty.
+Color transitions, opacity changes, type changes, and icon swaps are all still fair game.
+What you cut is staggered timing, parallax, big scale transforms, and bouncy springs.

 Entrance ease-out, exit ease-in.

 Apply this to every animation you already have.
-It will immediately improve them.
+It makes them better on the spot.

 Press feedback under 100 ms.

-That window is what makes direct manipulation feel real.
-Begin within it.
+That window is what makes touch feel real.
+Begin inside it.
 Finishing can take longer.

-If you cannot name it, remove it.
-If you can, make sure the motion communicates exactly that and nothing else.
+If you can't name it, cut it.
+If you can, make the motion say exactly that and nothing else.

-“What would the user lose if I removed this?
-If nothing, remove it.”
+“What would the user lose if I took this out?
+If nothing, take it out.”

 After the session

 Thank you for today's session on motion design in UX.
-I feel like a Figma physicist.
+I feel like a Figma physicist now.

 “Yes!
 So informative in such a short amount of time.
 Part two when?”